Kaiku-Kaholoaa/Majuro_Porites_Rus_Bioinformatics/EEMS/Running_EEMS.md

 ## Evaluating Chain Convergence
 For our chains, we want to see the plot generally centered on the y-axis with hills and valleys.
 This demonstrates that the model is binding itself to the likely posterior.
 A bad plot would be a diagonal line that is increasing like a 1:1 line.
 We don't want that because it shows that the model continually increases and is not bound well by priors or parameters.

 To do this, we can load R on the server, and then make an rscript.
 Our goal is to read in the mcmcpilogl file which contains our log priors and log likelihoods, and then take those values to mathematically build the posterior (Posterior = prior + likelihood on the log scale).
-Then we want to plot it and save it as a PDF:
+With this, we can then plot it and save it as a PDF (and it's called a traceplot!):

 ```nano check_chain.R```
 ```